google/oss-fuzz/docs/new_library.md

 compiler and special compiler flags.
 An easy-to-use Docker image is provided to simplify tool distribution.

-## Library directories
+## Overview

-A library directory requires 3 files:
+To add a new OSS project to oss-fuzz, 3 files have to be added to oss-fuzz source code repository:

-* Dockerfile - defines an container environment with all the dependencies needed to build the library and the fuzzer.
+* <project_name>/Dockerfile - defines an container environment with all the dependencies needed to build the library and the fuzzer.
-* build.sh - build script that will be executed inside the container.
+* <project_name>/build.sh - build script that will be executed inside the container.
-* Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed running system.
+* <project_name>/Jenkinsfile - will be needed to integrate fuzzers with ClusterFuzz build and distributed running system.

-To create a new directory for a library and automatically generaete these 3 files:
+To create a new directory for a library and automatically generaete these 3 files a helper python script can be used:

 ```bash
 $ cd /path/to/oss-fuzz